Efficient Multi-Source Knowledge Transfer by Model Merging: Ablation Study

-To assess the sensitivity of our method to the size of the transfer basis, we conducted an ablation study on the number of selected components, $K$.
-This hyperparameter directly controls the dimensionality of the aggregated knowledge consolidated into the merged task matrix, $\Delta_m$.
-In this experiment, we varied the value of $K$ used in our \textit{top components} aggregation strategy, where components from all source tasks are globally ranked by their singular values before the top $K$ are selected to form the transfer basis.
-While the empirical optimum in this analysis is $K=60$, our default choice of $K=76$ (approximating 10\% of a layer's rank) proves to be a robust heuristic.
+To assess the sensitivity of our method to the size of the transfer basis, we conducted an ablation study on the number of selected components $K$.
+This sole hyperparameter directly controls the dimensionality of the aggregated knowledge consolidated into the merged task matrix, $\Delta_m$.
+In this experiment, we varied the value of $K$ used in our \textit{top components} aggregation strategy, where components from all source tasks are globally ranked by their singular values.
+Our default choice of $K=76$ (approximating 10\% of each layer's rank) proves to be a robust heuristic.
 The plot demonstrates that performance remains high, with the drop being less than 1.5\% even for large $K$ (Figure~\ref{fig:topK_components}).
-Further components are detrimental and offer diminishing returns.
-Including additional components may introduce more task-specific details.
+Overall, we find that limiting $K$ to be less than 20\% of the layer's full rank yields robust results.
+We hypothesize that including additional components (the spectral tail) may introduce more task-specific details, which are not necessarily important for the target task (see Figure~\ref{fig:cal_top_k_exp} and~\ref{fig:oracle_top_k_exp}).